kalekem/ExercisesInC/reflections/reflection1.md

 This question draws from chapter two of thinkOS textbook - Processes

 **Q**.
 What is multitasking in operating systems?

-**A**.Multitasking is the ability of an operating system to allow a user to perform more than one task at a time.
+**A**.
+Multitasking is the ability of an operating system to allow a user to perform more than one task at a time.
 This is achieved as the OS can issue an interrupt to a running process at any time, saves its hardware state, and then resumes the process later on.
 However, the user will have an illusion that the program is running continuosly on a dedicated processor.
 They won't need to think or worry about the interruptions that happen.